 Here are some of the reasons why mediation works:

-1. Dividing assets.
 Unlike spouses in court, spouses in mediation enjoy flexibility in dividing their assets as they agree.
-You and your spouse can decide for yourselves on issues such as ownership, one another's rights and responsibilities, valuation, and how to handle debts or liens.
+You and your spouse can decide for yourselves on issues such as ownership, one another’s rights and responsibilities, valuation, and how to handle debts or liens.

-2. Alimony.
 Maryland law outlines several factors for courts, attorneys, and mediators to use in determining how much and for how long alimony should be paid.
 This can be a tough issue, so take a look at some of my other blogs.

-3. Child support.
 During mediation, parents can determine the appropriate amount of support by using the state child support formula.
 Outside of court, there is often some flexibility in setting child support.
 Inside the courtroom, there is often none.

-5. Visitation.
 When it comes to custody and visitation, things can get touchy between divorcing spouses.
 It can become too emotionally difficult for you and your spouse to be in the room together.
 Mediators can reduce emotions by going back and forth between the parties and shuttle information until an agreement is reached.

 This is just an overture to a very complicated conversation.
 Your first step should always be to meet with a highly experienced divorce attorney.
+For more information about mediation or to speak with an experienced divorce attorney, reach out to SIEGELLAW by calling (410) 792-2300 or request a consultation online.